Toolkits and resources

 These activities and lesson plans will help nutrition educators, dietitians, nutritionists, nurses, diabetes educators, school teachers, and others interested in promoting health education and increasing physical activity.

-Tools to plan kid-tested menus, save money on food purchasing, and "nudge" students toward healthier choices.
-Also includes online training for school foodservice professionals.
+Great Trays® Toolkit for School Foodservice — Tools to plan kid-tested menus, save money on food purchasing, and "nudge" students toward healthier choices.

 Eat Smart, Live Strong: Nutrition Education for Older Adults — SNAP-Ed Connection; United States Department of Agriculture — Nutrition education for older adults designed to improve fruit and vegetable consumption and physical activity among 60-74 year olds.

-Maintaining Participation of Older Adults in Community-Based Physical Activity Programs (214 K PDF) — National Council on Aging — This issue covers motivating, recruiting, and reengaging older adults in community-based physical activity programs.
+Maintaining Participation of Older Adults in Community-Based Physical Activity Programs (PDF) — National Council on Aging — This issue covers motivating, recruiting, and reengaging older adults in community-based physical activity programs.

 Cooking Up Community: Nutrition Education in Emergency Food Programs — WhyHunger — Resources and information about innovative nutrition education programming by organizations around the country.
 These models can serve as examples and inspiration to create new programming or as sources for collaboration and ideas.

 Healthy Food Bank Hub — Feeding America, Kids Eat Right, and National Dairy Council — Evaluated recipes, strategies, assessments, and evaluations for nutrition education professionals.